The globalCompositeOperation property

 An interactive example

-In the example below, you can use the dropdown box to change the
+In this example, you can use the dropdown box to change the

 globalCompositeOperation